Places in Slovakia

 Protecting your belongings

-There is a risk of drink spiking and theft in clubs around the old town pedestrian area in Bratislava.
+There is a risk of drink spiking and theft in clubs around the Bratislava Old Town pedestrian area.
 People have sometimes been charged extortionate prices for drinks, so check prices before ordering.

 Vehicle crime